nramc/my-notes/docs/blog/articles/java/testing/junit-extension-conditional-execution.md

 **Use the Conditional Extension Registration in Tests**

-Now, we can use our conditional extension mechanism in tests:
+Now, we can use the `@ExtendWithProfileCondition` annotation to conditionally register extensions based on the active Spring profiles:

 ```java